Mattlister/designandconquer/README.md

 Being a SPA, you never leave the one page.
 You can do everything all in one place and so I've added all the necessary features on the home page.

-* All revolving images have an information button about the location and holiday and a map which shows where the area is.
+* All revolving images as stated have an information button about the location displaying the map which shows where the holiday is.

 ### Hopes for the website are:

-A user can use the site with ease and simplicity to the page:
+An user can navigate around the site with ease and simplicity:

 * Accessing the websites to find the perfect holiday